wolfospealain/Wordle-Lab/readme.md

 ## Wordle Strategy

-For those who don't need, nor want, to read the code documentation below, here is the 13-point summary of the best<sup>a</sup> *Wordle* strategy:
+For those who don't need, nor want, to read the code documentation below, here is the 13-point summary of the best<sup>a</sup> *Wordle* strategy from 5,331,481 games played:

 1. The best start word is: **SLATE**.<sup>b</sup>